-Figure 7: CAD drawing of front view of design #1.
+Figure 8.
+Assembled side view of design #1 in CAD.

-Design #2 is a variation of the dry method for coating SLMP onto the electrode sheet, as seen in figure 9 and 10.
+This design is a slight variation of the dry method for coating SLMP onto the electrode sheet, as seen in figure 9 and 10.
 This design still uses the three main components: funnel, roller, and punch.
 Instead of fixed position components design #2 uses a slider coupled with the components in order to move the components of the system.
 The electrode sheet would remain stationary and the components themselves would move over the electrode sheet.
 Only one component would be used at a time.
 For instance if the funnel was running then the roller and punch would be stationary at the opposite end of the funnel.
 The track would have gear teeth and the slider would have gears on bearings in order to move.
 The sliders have small motors powering the gears.
 The electrode sheet in design #2 is manually moved, no conveyor belt is used.